urmil22/task-app/README.md

 # task-app
- App which shows upcoming tasks
+ App which shows current/upcoming tasks and you can also add new tasks with reminder.